optimus-champ/fuzzy-robot/_posts/2025-03-10-HelloWorld.md

 <details>
-this is an expandable and collapsable thing
+<summary>this is an expandable and collapsable thing</summary>
+Hello
 </details>